-If you’re interested in understanding Death Valley’s geological history, don’t miss this short hike up a narrow canyon with a 50 feet tall natural orange rock bridge.
+If you’re interested in understanding Death Valley’s geological history, don’t miss this short hike up a narrow canyon with a 50 feet tall natural orange sandstone bridge.

 This 2 mile round-trip hike should take around 1 hour to complete but allow a little more time for exploring.

-There is more to see on the Natural Bridge hike, including one tall narrow dried up waterfall with a smooth semi-cylindrical shoot, and one wider shorter dried up waterfall with sharp boulders marking the end of the trail.
+There is more to see on the Natural Bridge hike, including one tall and narrow dried up waterfall with a smooth semi-cylindrical shoot, plus one wider shorter dried up waterfall with sharp boulders marking the end of the trail.